asiripanich/hildar/README.md

 ## Example

-Here is how you can fetch HILDA data with `hildar`!
+Once the setup is completed, you can now start fetching HILDA data with `hildar`!

 ``` r
 library(hildar)